-Community gardens became the focal point for adults and youth participantsThe garden club now holds classes in the new garden.
+Community gardens became the focal point for adults and youth participantsThe Garden Club now holds classes in the new garden.
 The plot holders planted summer vegetables and the participating moms organized a summer harvest celebration, making tamales with corn leaves from the garden.
-The youth organized and participated in the 4-H garden showcase where they performed a talent show for their parents and guided the event attendees on the garden tour.
+The youth organized and participated in the 4-H garden showcase where they performed a talent show for their parents and guided the garden tour.
 They named their 4-H club Eastside Eagles and are very proud of their activities and accomplishments.
-Riverside City Councilman Andy Melendrez presided over the opening celebration for the new garden on Earth Day to honor the families for choosing healthy eating and active living by growing a vegetable garden.
+Riverside City Councilman Andy Melendrez presided over the opening celebration for the new garden on Earth Day to honor the families for choosing healthy eating and active living.

 Supporting Unit:Riverside County UC CalFresh, Master Gardeners Program, 4-H Youth Development

 Emma Sandoval, UC CalFresh Educator, email@example.com